The-International-Screeps-Bot/The-International-Open-Source/README.md

 Feel welcome to fork it and otherwise use it, however do not be overly aggressive on the Screeps world, especially to newer players.
 The bot is intended to be automated, but can perform manual actions via the console.
 It has an information panel showing progress, events, economy and military, and more.

-If you have specific questions or want to discuss the bot, DM me on discord: `Carson Burke A&0#6757`.
+If you have specific questions or want to discuss the bot, DM me on discord: `Carson A&0#6757`.

 ![Room with bot](images/room.png)
 ![Map view with visuals](images/visuals.png)